Qdrant#

 Create DocumentArray with Qdrant backend#

-Assuming you start the service with the default configuration (i.e. server address is http://localhost:6333
+Assuming you start the service with the default configuration (i.e. server address is http://localhost:6333), you can

 instantiate a DocumentArray with Qdrant storage like so: